Call to Action Buttons – Characteristics of buttons that work.

 Start My Course vs. Learn More

 In cases like this, effective CTAs are ones that are prioritized.
 Why?
 When presented with multiple choices, users are more likely to hesitate and less likely to act.
+That is why adding great copy to your call to action can help increase conversion success.

 Which action do you most prefer that your user take?
 Use visual hierarchy to persuade the user to click on your primary button.
 Make it stand out from the lesser one.
 Make it a brighter color than the secondary button.
 Bold the font in the preferred button and leave the other as plain text.